 Little is known about Capt.
-Ruben H. Schwass’s early life except that he was born on July 5, 1901, and was the son of Henry & Augusta Schwass.
+Ruben H. Schwass’s early life except that he was born on July 5, 1901, and was the son of Henry and Augusta Schwass.
 With his brother, Chris, he grew up in Proviso Township, Cook County, Illinois.
 There is also evidence that his family had a long history of residing in River Forest, Illinois.
 It is known that Capt.
 Ruben H. Schwass lived at 1305 West Chicago Avenue in Melrose Park, Illinois, with his wife, Helen, and his daughter, Ruth.
 He was employed, as a meter inspector, by the Public Service Company of Northern Illinois.

 Ruben joined the Illinois National Guard’s Sixty Sixth Brigade, in Oak Park, Illinois, on July 14, 1924, as a private.
 He was promoted to Staff Sergeant on May 25, 1936, and became a Master Sergeant on September 4, 1937.
 He remained in the unit through maneuvers in August 1940.
 He resigned from the National Guard as a Master Sergeant on November 19, 1940, reenlisted four days later and was commissioned a 1st Lieutenant on November 23, 1940, he was reassigned to the 33rd Tank Company of the Illinois National Guard in Maywood.
 On November 25, 1940, the tank company was federalized as B Company, 192nd Tank Battalion.
 Men were given physicals and some men inducted in the morning were released from federal service in the afternoon after failing their physicals.